kishorsamruddhi/Eclypse/README.markdown

 # Eclypse E-Commerce Website

-Eclypse is a fully functional e-commerce website built from scratch, offering a seamless shopping experience.
+This is a fully functional e-commerce website built from scratch, offering a seamless shopping experience.
 Users can browse products, manage their cart, and proceed to checkout.
 The project utilizes a modern tech stack to ensure performance, scalability, and responsive design.
 Both the frontend and backend are deployed and live for public access.

 ---